srsholmes/yal/README.md

 ## Plugin Actions

-Each item in a plugin result can have an optional `action` property which will be called when the user clicks on the item, or selects the item and presses the return key.
+A plugin result can have an optional `action` property which will be called when the user clicks on the item, or selects the item and presses the return key.
+The selected item will be passed to the action function.

 ```javascript
 const plugin = async (args) => {